zng-ui/zng/TODO/_current.md

-* Review scroll commands with the same shortcut.
+* Holding the tab key pressed does not scroll to focused.

 * Layout context viewport.
     - The image example tries to do this manually, but there is some flickering due to Px rounding on the scroll vs on the offset.